If you are considering getting a reptile pet for the first time, you likely won’t go wrong with a bearded dragon.

 Bearded dragons require humidity levels similar to that of the semi-arid regions of Australia where the species originates from.
 Daytime humidity levels in their habitats should be between 30-40%.

 High humidity can cause health problems, such as respiratory disease, in your bearded dragon.
-You can reduce humidity by increasing ventilation, moving the water bowl to the cool side of the tank, or switching to a drier substrate.
+You can reduce humidity by increasing ventilation, moving the water bowl to the cool side of the

 Low humidity can also cause problems, especially with shedding.
-Increase habitat humidity levels by placing the water bowl in the warmest part of the tank so it can evaporate, or spray the enclosure with a fine water mist once or twice a day.
+Increase habitat humidity levels by placing the water bowl in the warmest part of the

-Tip: In our beardie humidity guide, we show you exactly how to get the humidity in your tank right.
+Tip: In our beardie humidity guide, we show you exactly how to get the humidity in your

 Your bearded dragon’s furniture needs are simple: something to hide under, something to climb and perch on, and a basking spot.